bgallie/tnt2/README.md

           --config string         config file (default is $HOME/.tnt2.yaml) -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing the encrypted/decrypted plaintext.
-      -f, --proformafile string   the file name containing the proforma machine to use.
+      -f, --proformaFile string   the file name containing the proforma machine to use.

 ### version